tjni/setuptools-git-versioning/docs/schemas/tag/dirty_version.rst

     |
     ...

-When you try to get current version, you'll receive version number like ``1.0.0.post1+git.64e68cd.dirty``.

-This is a PEP-440
-compliant value, but sometimes you want see value like ``1.0.0.post1+dirty``.
+And you want to generate post versions for every commit after release tag

-You can change this template in the config file:
+You can enable ``setuptools-git-versioning`` for your project in the config file:

 - ``setup.py``: